itedya/SiiParser/README.md

 ## Warning

 This app is missing lots of classes that exist in game files.
-I only added these that I needed.
-Probably you have to add some yourself and recompile it.
+I only added those that I needed.
+You probably will have to add some yourself and recompile it.

 Same thing may be needed for value types (string, int, token, etc.), there are only few defined.